Employment Law Master Class

 A to Z legal training for HR professionals

-The Supreme Court’s 2023 term has vastly altered the employment law landscape for human resource professionals.
-We’ve entered uncharted territory on affirmative action programs, religious accommodations, and worker freedom to exercise veto power over tasks assigned.
+The Supreme Court’s 2024 term has vastly altered the employment law landscape for human resource professionals.
+Rulings on what employees must prove to win jury awards, along with new standards making it easier for whistleblowers to prove retaliation, have even the best lawyers scrambling to keep up.
+Last term, we entered uncharted territory on affirmative action programs, religious accommodations and worker freedom to exercise veto power over assigned tasks.
+The repercussions are still hitting today.

-You’re responsible for all this both ethically and legally.
-That’s why it’s essential that you keep yourself and your team in the know on employment law details and apprised of recent changes.
+The difference between legal counsel and human resource management has never been murkier.
+That’s why it’s essential that you keep yourself and your team in the know on the fundamentals and apprised of recent changes.

 Register Now

-Every attendee will receive a copy before the training begins.
-With more than 80 checklists and self-audit questionnaires, you’ll be able to target your company’s weak spots — & correct them before you end up in court.
+With more than 80 checklists and self-audit questionnaires, you’ll be able to target your company’s weak spots — and correct them before you end up in court.

 Workshop Instructor